leoguignard/Mouse-Atlas/IO/README.md

     - h5py (https://pypi.python.org/pypi/h5py)
     - pyklb (https://github.com/bhoeckendorf/pyklb)
     - pylibtiff (https://github.com/pearu/pylibtiff)

+Note that all the dependecies but pyklb will be installed automatically with the setup.py

 ## Quick install
 To quickly install the script so it can be call from the terminal and install too the common dependecies one can run